pmcharrison/mdt/README.md

 Applying modern psychometric techniques to melodic discrimination testing:
 Item response theory, computerised adaptive testing, and automatic item generation.
 Scientific Reports, 7, 1–18. https://doi.org/10.1038/s41598-017-03586-z.

-The implementation depends on a yet-to-be-released package, psychTestR.
-We hope to release psychTestR in the coming months.
-In the meanwhile, if you would like to use the MDT for research purposes, please contact Peter at p.m.c.harrison@qmul.ac.uk.

 This implementation can be cited using the following permanent link: https://doi.org/10.5281/zenodo.1300951